mother

 those emotions

-my butch lesbian therapist asks, over a slightly too milky cup of PG tips, at 10 am on a Saturday morning whilst I’m nursing a particularly potent vodka tonic hangover.
+my butch lesbian therapist asks, over a slightly too milky cup of PG Tips, at 10 am on a saturday morning whilst i’m nursing a particularly potent vodka hangover

 My mother calls on my walk home.